So you know the psychological definition of lucid dreaming and how it's all supposed to work - but what do lucid dreams feel like?

 Your physical experience is made up of sensory interpretations, like the feel of the ground underneath your feet, or the smell of the ocean.
 In waking life, this information is received via the five senses: sight, sound, touch, taste and smell.
 The stimulus is real and your brain interprets the data.

-In dreams, this information is 100% synthesized by the mind - from memory and imagination.
+In dreams, this information is synthesized by the mind - from memory and imagination.
 And yet, when lucid, it can feel just as "real" and vivid as waking life.
-Sometimes that's very intense and pleasurable (which is why many beginners go in search of lucid dream sex) or sometimes it can be dulled down (often when you lose lucidity or are directing your focus elsewhere).
+Sometimes that's very intense and pleasurable (which is why many beginners go in search of lucid dream sex) or sometimes it can be dulled down (when you lose lucidity).

 Here are some examples of physical lucid dream experiences: